Skip to content

 Answering those questions successfully would, in fact, provide a solution to the black hole information paradox.
 It’s important that everyone realize, though, that despite occasional and repeated declarations from prestigious scientists and science outlets, including Quanta, who declared in 2020 that “The Most Famous Paradox in Physics Nears Its End,” those questions have not been answered at all.

 What has happened is indeed interesting: a series of papers and calculations have shown that when the black hole nears the end of its life, having shrunk significantly, you can no longer “wall off” the interior of the black hole from the outside.
 These effects, while negligible in our relatively young Universe, will eventually dominate the dynamics of the evaporating black hole and, consequentially, the radiation that escapes from it.
-But this advance, like all others that have actually occurs, still doesn’t answer the core puzzle of the black hole information paradox: is information preserved, and if so, how?
+But this advance, like all others that have actually occurred, still doesn’t answer the core puzzle of the black hole information paradox: is information preserved, and if so, how?

 black hole hawking